ember-learn/ember-blog/source/2019-06-14-the-ember-times-issue-102.md

 <a class="ember-button ember-button--centered" href="https://blog.emberjs.com/2019/05/20/ember-2019-roadmap-call-for-posts.html">Read the Roadmap RFC</a>

-For ideas and inspiration, you can check out the #EmberJS2019 posts at our [community repo](https://github.com/abhilashlr/emberjs2019-posts).
+For ideas and inspiration, you can check out all #EmberJS2019 posts at our [community repo](https://github.com/abhilashlr/emberjs2019-posts).
 If time's not on your side, feel free to write and share your post even after the deadline.

 Here are the highlights from this week's posts: